What might untreated hearing loss be costing you? New research suggests that it could be costing you more than you think!

 To put this into perspective, the risk to their health is even higher than that of morbid obesity and cigarette smoking, two factors well-known to significantly impact health and reduce lifespan.

 Preventing Depression Symptoms in Those with Hearing Loss

 These less tangible impacts can be subtle at first, making them hard to detect.
 Slowly but surely, if hearing loss is not treated, the symptoms typically become worse.
 Eventually, those around a person may just think this is normal.
 They don’t realize the cause-and-effect relationship that can exist.
 Here’s what you can do.

 Learn more about hearing loss.
 Be able to recognize it in yourself and those you love.
 Some of the common signs include:

 - Misunderstanding words frequently

 There are many more to learn about.

-If you are having any symptoms at all, start getting tested annually.
-Even if it’s not yet time to get a corrective device, an audiologist can talk to you about preventing further damage and options to consider.
+If you have any symptoms at all, start getting tested annually.
+Even if it’s not yet time to get a corrective device, a hearing specialist can talk to you about preventing further damage and options to consider.

 Don’t Delay Treatment

-Seeing and audiologist, getting tested and then wearing your hearing aid can have a positive impact on your life.
+Seeing a hearing specialist, getting tested, and then wearing your hearing aid can have a positive impact on your life.
 There’s no need to hide from hearing problems.